mxcube/mxcubecore/CONTRIBUTING.md

 has been changed.
 Defined in for instance the base class [HardwareObject](https://github.com/mxcube/HardwareRepository/blob/ea8369ab2c08dbe539fd92ffee18fd21bb3a81b8/BaseHardwareObjects.py#L666), [AbstractMotor](https://github.com/mxcube/HardwareRepository/blob/master/HardwareObjects/abstract/AbstractMotor.py) and
 [AbstractActutor](https://github.com/mxcube/HardwareRepository/blob/master/HardwareObjects/abstract/AbstractActuator.py)

-The use of the the signal "attributeChanged" with a key, value pair is encouraged for all other attributes, for instance ```self.emit("attributeChanged", "attr1", 0)``` instead of using a specific signal with for instance a single dictionary as data.
+The use of the signal "attributeChanged" with a key, value pair is encouraged for all other attributes, for instance ```self.emit("attributeChanged", "attr1", 0)``` instead of using a specific signal with for instance a single dictionary as data.